zampolli75/blogddslab/_posts/2017-02-17-introduction-to-is.md

 ---
 layout: post
-cover: 'assets/images/cover7.jpg'
+cover: 'assets/images/cover8.jpg'
 title: Introduction to IT
 date:   2017-04-16 10:18:00
-tags: fables fiction
+tags:
+- introduction to information systems
 subclass: 'post tag-test tag-content'
-categories: 'casper'
+categories:
+- DDS Lab
 navigation: True
 logo: 'assets/images/ghost.png'
 ---

 <blockquote>
-	<p>“Computer literacy is a contact with the activity of computing deep enough to make the computational equivalent of reading and writing fluent and enjoyable.”<cite>- – Alan Kay</cite>
+	<p>“Computer literacy is a contact with the activity of computing deep enough to make the computational equivalent of reading and writing fluent and enjoyable.”<cite> – Alan Kay</cite>
 	</p>
 </blockquote>